Introduction

 Multiline Configuration

-The multiline configuration refers to the ability to handle log entries that span multiple lines.
-If set, the multiline configuration block instructs the file source type to split log entries on a pattern other than newlines.
+Multiline configuration enables handling of log entries that span multiple lines.
+The multiline block instructs the file source to split log entries based on a pattern other than newlines.
+It must contain exactly one of either line_start_pattern or line_end_pattern, which are regex patterns matching the start or end of a log entry.

-sample logs:
+Sample logs:

 2022/09/07 20:20:54 error 373 Exception in thread "main"